Lynette and Lyonesse: Le Morte d'Arthur

 Gareth later counsels Lyonesse to report to King Arthur and pretend she does not know where he is; instead, he tells her to announce a tournament of his knights against the Round Table.
 This allows Gareth to disguise himself and win honor by defeating his brother knights.
-The heralds eventually acknowledge that he is Sir Gareth right as he strikes down Sir Gawain, his brother, in a joust.
-The book ends with Gareth rejoining his fellow knights and marrying Lyonesse, in a joint wedding ceremony in which Gaheris marries Lynette and Agravain marries Laurel, Lyonesse and Lynette's niece.
+The heralds eventually acknowledge that he is Gareth right as he strikes down Gawain, his brother, in a joust.
+The book ends with Gareth rejoining his fellow knights and marrying Lyonesse in a joint wedding ceremony in which Gareth's other brother Gaheris marries Lynette, and their yet another brother Agravain marries Laurel, a niece of Lyonesse and Lynette.